-Retirement costs are based on the Pension and Lifetime Saving Association's estimate of a moderate living standard7.
-Its latest study suggests that a household will need to spend £20,800 for a single person and £30,600 if in a couple each year to have a moderate standard of living.
+Retirement costs are based on the Pension and Lifetime Saving Association's estimate of a moderate living standard.
+In 2019, its study suggests that a household will need to spend £20,200 for a single person and £29,100 if in a couple each year to have a moderate standard of living.
 As this is above the state pension, the extra costs will need to be met by pension savings.
 An age specific saving target has been calculated to take into account the distribution of earnings over a person's lifetime.
 With earnings and employment rates differing by age, a household will need to ensure its pension savings reflect their lifetime earnings.
+The extra costs required increase each year reflecting inflation, state pension and income tax changes.
 See appendix for more detail.